Brake Caliper Replacement DIY

 - Dragging sensation.

-- Brake pads and rotors are overheating.
+- The brake pads and rotors are overheating.

 - Abnormal noise when in motion and /or when braking.